TAS Stamp Duty Calculator

 Calculate Tasmania property transfer duty for owner-occupiers, investors, and first home buyers using current State Revenue Office Tasmania rates.

 Property transfer duty in Tasmania is administered by the State Revenue Office Tasmania (SRO Tas) under the Duties Act 2001.
-Rates step up across five brackets, from nil under $3,000 to 4.75% on the portion above $250,000.
-Tasmania has the lowest top-bracket rate of any Australian state.
+It is a flat $50 up to $3,000, then a set of marginal rates stepping up to 4.5% on the portion of value above $725,000.
 The duty is charged on the dutiable value — usually the contract price.

-TAS uses the following bracket structure for the standard duty rate:
+TAS uses the following bracket structure for the standard duty rate (a $50 base carries through the upper bands):

 | Dutiable value | Standard rate |